 However, it’s important to understand that residential property development loans typically have higher interest rates than single residential property loans (such as owner-occupier or investment property mortgages, which are both perceived as lower risk).

-- details of your financial situation and any collateral security that you can provide to lower the lender’s risk, and
+- Details of your financial situation and any collateral security that you can provide to lower the lender’s risk

 The maximum loan-to-value ratio (LVR) for a property development loan varies between lenders, but it is usually a maximum of 80% for two-dwelling development projects and 70% for three-or four-dwelling projects.
 An LVR is the loan amount expressed as a percentage of the estimated market value of the property development project.